Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/reading-site-config-and-site-data-in-jekyll-plugins-and-liquid-filters.md

     - Ruby
 ---

-It seems like I’m working a great deal in Jekyll, Ruby, and Liquid at the moment.
-Here’s the solution to a little problem I had.
-I needed to access the Jekyll configuration and site data from within a plugin that added a Liquid filter.
+This article explains how to access Jekyll's configuration and site data from a plugin.
+The plugin adds a Liquid filter, but this applies to other kinds of plugin, too.

-Here’s the shape of the plugin, which is pretty common:
+Here’s the shape of the plugin, which is pretty typical:

 ```ruby
 require 'liquid'